Rohan-sinha1209/weather-report-vue/README.md

 # weather

-Enter the City and State Name and Hit Enter key, it will work
+Enter the City OR State Name and Hit Enter key, it will work

 ## Project setup
 ```